-- Recurrent and administrative costs of the organisations (i.e. staff salaries, office consumables, rent and utilities, bank charges, etc.) - Set-up cost of administrative offices (i.e. computers, furniture, etc) - Running and maintenance costs of facilities and equipments - Capacity building for the organisations (i.e. training staff in different skills, course participation within or outside the country, etc.) - Meals, accommodation and participants' allowances for trainings/ workshops - Conferences and seminars - Scholarship, tuition fees - Land and properties

-- Research and/or project conceptualisation - Consumables (i.e. food, cloths, stationeries, etc.) - Any items that are to benefit specific individuals or organizational members only and not the whole community. - Items such as electronic devices (i.e. computers, phones, internet devices, etc.), vehicles, motorcycles and books. - Any form of tax whether VAT, withholding tax, Customs duty, Development tax, etc.
+- Recurrent and administrative costs of the organisations (i.e. staff salaries, office consumables, rent and utilities, bank charges, etc.) - Set-up cost of administrative offices (i.e. computers, furniture, etc.) - Running and maintenance costs of facilities and equipment - Capacity building for the organisations (i.e. training staff in different skills, course participation within or outside the country, etc.) - Meals, accommodation and participants' allowances for training/ workshops - Conferences and seminars - Scholarship and tuition fees - Land and properties - Research and/or project conceptualisation - Consumables (i.e. food, clothes, stationeries, etc.) - Electronic devices (i.e. computers, phones, network devices, etc.), vehicles, motorcycles and books - Any items that are to benefit specific individuals or organisational members only and not the whole community - Any form of tax, whether VAT, withholding tax, Customs duty, Development tax, etc.

-All projects require an external audit to be carried out.
+\All projects require an external audit to be carried out.
 The fee for hiring an external auditor can be covered by GGP as long as it is exclusively for the project.